M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Background and Related Works

 via a feed-forward pass\footnote{We refer to this process as Vanilla ICL.
 In this work, we focus on image-to-text tasks.}. $\mathbf{C}$ includes few-shot demonstrations, as shown in Figure \ref{teaser}(a).

 With the prevalence of ICL, researchers have been investigating its underlying mechanisms \citep{rela3, rela4}, They point out that key attention dynamics, most notably skill neurons and induction heads \citep{rela5}, play a crucial role in its success.
-These insights have driven advances in ICL \textbf{representation engineering}.
+These insights have driven advances in \textbf{representation engineering} for ICL.
 Firstly, \citet{TV} and \citet{FV} nearly simultaneously propose Task Vector (TV) and Function Vector (FV).
 Building on this, \citet{ICV} obtain layer-wise In-Context Vectors (ICVs) by comparing the hidden states of the final tokens in the original and target sequences, then applying PCA to distill task-relevant information.
-Expanding this approach further, \citet{I2CL} propose Implicit ICL (I2CL), which extracts residual stream deltas at each demonstration’s last token position across layers and utilizes a set of coefficients to regulate their injection.
-As noted in §\ref{intro} and illustrated in Figure \ref{show}, these methods often underperform in multimodal ICL. \citet{live} attribute this gap to the static extraction-injection paradigm and propose an attention shifting-based training method LIVE, yet their approach still neglects the essential role of fine-grained semantic distillation.
+Expanding ICV further, \citet{I2CL} propose Implicit ICL (I2CL), which extracts residual stream deltas at each demonstration’s last token position across layers and utilizes a set of coefficients to regulate their injection.
+As noted in §\ref{intro} and illustrated in Figure \ref{show}, these methods often underperform in multimodal ICL. \citet{live} attribute this gap to the static extraction-injection paradigm and propose an attention shift-based training method, LIVE, yet it still neglects the essential role of fine-grained semantic distillation.